-- Creative projects are inspired by the structure, style, themes and characters of the novel.
+- Creative projects are inspired by the structure, style, themes and characters of the MacEwan Book of the Year.

 - Both individual and collaborative work will be accepted.

 - Creative projects can have a visual component in any medium (e.g., book trailers, video performances, visual designs, music, fine art, etc.) – be creative!

 - Should be accompanied by a concise written summary outlining the project’s goals – what its creator(s) wanted to achieve – and outlining the relationship of those goals to the MacEwan Book of the Year.

 - An academic essay that analyzes a significant literary or thematic aspect of the MacEwan Book of the Year.